jersoroka/workout-tracker/README.md

 This application will be used to document a workout.

 The application allows the user to describe their workout using fields such as:
 - Date
- - Workout duration
+- Workout Type

  Additionally, the user will be able to describe the exercises done during the workout using fields such as:
  - Sets